seb-devops/clinia-documentation-explorer/README.md

 Personal project to facilitate the exploration of Clinia's documentation using a rag and a Agent that can query it.

+The project use:

+- supabase for the vector database
+- PydancticAI for the agent
+- A jupyter notebook with sample data for evals
+- logfire for monitoring the agent

 ## Setup
 1. Install the dependenciees: